mfkiwl/testbenches/docs/user_guide/introduction.rst

 These resources are found on the GitHub, the :git-hdl:`/`.

-After reading this guide, the user should be able to build a specific project test bench from the :git-testbenches:`/` and be able to modify (if so desire) the digital data path implemented in the FPGA.
+After reading this guide, the user should be able to build a specific project test bench from the :git-testbenches:`/` and be able to modify it (if so desired).
 Furthermore, all ADI developed and supported IPs are presented in detail.

 At the same time, this user guide does not intend to be a guide for any third party tool.
 To understand and use the HDL framework efficiently the user needs